KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 Some of us further ventured to the nearby [Six Feet Up](https://sixfeetup.com/) Arcade Night at [Punch Bowl Social](https://punchbowlsocial.com/location/chicago).

 ![](djangocon-us-2025-recap-images/punch-bowl-foosball.jpg)
+Those in the know said this was a notably large foosball table.
 Continuing the trend of firsts, I played foosball for the first time!

 ## Wednesday